pnijjar/rainbow-pages-conversion/README.md

 -------------------

-You will need `pandoc` and something that can read Excel spreadsheet for this (LibreOffice worked for me)
+You will need `pandoc` and something that can read Excel spreadsheet for this (LibreOffice worked for me).

+I used LibreOffice (4.3.3.2 on Linux) as the mechanism for converting from Excel format and to Word format.

 - Take the Excel spreadsheet and save a copy in CSV format.
 Unicode output is okay.
 - Run this script to turn it into HTML.
-- Run `pandoc -o rainbow-pages.docx rainbow-pages.html` to convert the
-  HTML into Microsoft Word format.
+- Use LibreOffice to convert the HTML to .docx .
+I had problems doing this in LibreOffice using "Save As" because of the embedded styles, but the following command line worked:
+  `libreoffice --headless --convert-to docx:"MS Word 2007 XML"  rainbow-pages.html`
-- Hand the .docx file to somebody who will import it into Microsoft Publisher
+- Hand the .docx file to somebody who will import it into Microsoft Publisher.
 - Profit?